Boltzmann Sampling by Diabatic Quantum Annealing: Diabatic Quantum Annealing

 the projected distribution $P_\mathrm{Q}$ reproduces the Boltzmann distribution $P_\mathrm{B}$ to the order $\beta E_\mathrm{s}$ with

 These results are valid for any $A(t)$ and $B(t)$ satisfying the boundary conditions at the initial and final states.
-Using the specifications of the fast-annealing schedule (which is not in the linear form) taking $5~\mathrm{ns}$ provided by the D-Wave Advantage System4.1~\cite{dwave-schedule}, the above equation yields the dimensionless inverse temperature $\beta \approx 0.54$.
+In Table~\ref{table:D-Wave}, we list the values of $\beta$ and $c_2$ achieved by the fast annealing schedule (which is distinct from the standard annealing schedule) offered by different versions of the D-Wave Advantage2 systems as the annealing time $\tau$ varies from $5$ to $10$~ns.
+We note that the listed values of $\beta$ and $c_2$ are obtained by plugging the schedules of $A(t)$ and $B(t)$ specified in \cite{dwave-schedule} into Eqs.~\eqref{eq:c_2_theory} and \eqref{eq:theoretical_beta}.

-Here, for the sake of concreteness, we focus on the linear schedule described by $A(t)=\alpha(\tau-t)$ and $B(t)=1$ through the rest of the study.
+Through the rest of the study, for the sake of concreteness, we focus on the linear schedule described by $A(t)=\alpha(\tau-t)$ and $B(t)=1$ (note that this is different from the actual schedules used by the D-Wave platform).
 Provided that $\tau \gg 1/\sqrt{\alpha}$, the above two equations can be approximated as

 We note that Eq.~\eqref{eq:PB} is a good approximation of the Boltzmann distribution for the energy levels in the interval $[-E_*,\,E_*]$ when $\beta \ll 1/E_*$.
 According to the above formula, this is equivalent to the condition $\alpha \gg E_*^2$.
 This verifies that QA must be fast enough to ensure the Boltzmann sampling---hence the name ``diabatic quantum annealing''.